-Gallagher has struggled with anxiety since middle school, and says one of the positive sides of the pandemic is that it’s brought mental conversations to the forefront so that people are able to identify and treat their symptoms.
+Gallagher has struggled with anxiety since middle school and says one of the positive sides of the pandemic is that it’s brought mental conversations to the forefront so that people are able to identify and treat their symptoms.

-Gallagher recalls being in the seventh grade when she first experienced what she now knows were panic attacks, but did not have the education or resources to know what they were or what to do.
+Gallagher recalls being in the seventh grade when she first experienced what she now knows were panic attacks but did not have the education or resources to know what they were or what to do.

-“I would be sitting in class and my teacher would just be teaching a lesson or talking about the homework that’s due tomorrow, and I all of a sudden would notice I felt like I was blacking out and I would forget everything that the teacher was talking about,” she recalled.
-“I thought it was a stroke and I did not know what a panic attack was.”
+“I would be sitting in class, and my teacher would just be teaching a lesson or talking about the homework that’s due tomorrow, and I all of a sudden would notice I felt like I was blacking out, and I would forget everything that the teacher was talking about,” she recalled.
+“I thought it was a stroke, and I did not know what a panic attack was.”

 “When I was a teenager in high school, that’s when my anxiety was through the roof,” she continued.
-“Every day I was having up to 20 panic attacks in my classes and I’d have to ask my teacher, ‘Can I go to the bathroom?’
-I remember having a moment where I just kind of had a light bulb click and I thought, ‘Okay, there has to be a way better quality of life I could be living.’”
+“Every day, I was having up to 20 panic attacks in my classes, and I’d have to ask my teacher, ‘Can I go to the bathroom?’
+I remember having a moment where I just kind of had a light bulb click, and I thought, ‘Okay, there has to be a way better quality of life I could be living.’”

 When Gallagher was 14, she asked her parents for help and started seeing a therapist.
-Now, at 25-years-old, Gallagher not only continues to go to therapy to maintain her own mental health, but advocates for others as a speaker, author, host and writer.
+Now, at 25 years old, Gallagher not only continues to go to therapy to maintain her own mental health but advocates for others as a speaker, author, host, and writer.
 She says despite having struggled this year like everyone else, she continues to move forward to overcome her anxiety.

 “I think anxiety can be such a liar because anxiety makes you feel like it’s never going to get better,” she said.
-“My mind tends to want to go backwards when I keep on taking positive actions and healthy steps to go forwards.”
+“My mind tends to want to go backward when I keep on taking positive actions and healthy steps to go forwards.”

 Moving forward in the pandemic

-A mile marker of Gallagher’s progress in her own mental health journey is that she moved from Los Angeles to a brand new city, Nashville, since the pandemic, where she continues to work in mental health advocacy as a writer for Meditation Magazine, interviewing the likes of Deepak Chopra and other wellness leaders.
+A mile marker of Gallagher’s progress in her own mental health journey is that she moved from Los Angeles to a brand new city, Nashville, after the pandemic, where she continues to work in mental health advocacy as a writer for Meditation Magazine, interviewing the likes of Deepak Chopra and other wellness leaders.